michaelbrusegard/tabline.wez/README.md

     {
       'mode',
       icons_enabled = true, -- Enables the display of icons alongside the component.
+      -- Defines the icon to be displayed in front of the component.
+      -- Can be string|table
+      -- As table it must contain the icon as first entry and can use -- color option to custom color the icon.
+Example:
+      -- { 'workspace', icon = wezterm.nerdfonts.cod_terminal_tmux } / { 'workspace', icon = { wezterm.nerdfonts.cod_terminal_tmux, color = { fg= '#00ff00' } } }

+      -- icon position can also be set to the right side from table.
+Example:
+      -- {'branch', icon = { wezterm.nerdfonts.cod_terminal_tmux, align = 'right', color = { fg = '#00ff00' } } }
+      icon = nil,

       cond = nil, -- Condition function, the component is loaded when the function returns `true`.